CERT-Polska/drakvuf-sandbox/docs/usage/getting_started.rst

 This instruction assumes that you want to create a single-node installation with the default components, which is recommended for beginners.

-1. Download `latest release packages <https://github.com/CERT-Polska/drakvuf-sandbox/releases>`_.
+1. Download `latest release packages <https://github.com/CERT-Polska/drakvuf-sandbox/releases>`_ and `xen-hypervisopr packages <https://pkgs.org/download/xen-hypervisor>`_.
 2. Install DRAKVUF:

     .. code-block:: console